geekmomprojects/InfinityOctahedron/Design/v2/README.md

 - It uses a narrower LED strip (details below).
 This produces a less disrupted view of the octahedron's interior
 - The LED strip is would around all octahedron edges in a continuous line, with no soldering

 The design was created to use an LED strip containing 2020 sized LEDs with a pixel density of 96 LEDs/m.
 It is 4 mm wide.
-It is an unusual strip, which I purchased <a href="https://www.aliexpress.com/item/1005001827157531.html">on AliExpress</a>Because of the LED strip spacing, I was able to wrap the entire strip around the ocahedron in a continuous line without splicing it, which makes the build much easier.
+It is an unusual strip, which I purchased <a href="https://www.aliexpress.com/item/1005001827157531.html">on AliExpress</a>.
+Because of the LED strip spacing, I was able to wrap the entire strip around the ocahedron in a continuous line without splicing it, which makes the build much easier.
 If you do plan to cut and solder this strip be warned that its narrowness makes it a challenge to solder.

 <img src="../../Images/OctahedronV2_1.JPG" width="400px">